clevyr/kubedb/docs/kubedb_dump.md

       --log-format string   Log formatter.
 One of (text|json) (default "text") --log-level string    Log level.
 One of (trace|debug|info|warning|error|fatal|panic) (default "info") -n, --namespace string    Kubernetes namespace
-      --pod string          Force a specific pod.
-If this flag is set, dialect is required.
+      --pod string          Perform detection from a pod instead of searching the namespace
 ```

 ### SEE ALSO